AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module7/ex4a.md

 ![power-bi-select-map.png](./images/power-bi-select-map.png)

-Next we need to define the measures and the dimensions, you do this by draging fields from the ``fields`` section onto the coresponding placeholders (located under ``visualizations``) as indicated below:
+Next we need to define the measures and the dimensions, you do this by dragging fields from the ``fields`` section onto the coresponding placeholders (located under ``visualizations``) as indicated below:

 ![power-bi-drag-lat-lon.png](./images/power-bi-drag-lat-lon.png)